takecaremf/takecaremf/README.md

 Hi, i'm [Mark Omega](https://linktr.ee/markomega), a passionate full stack web developer, a freelance graphic designer, and sound artist from the Philippines.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-I learn a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.

 <img style="margin-top: 27px; margin-left: 25px; margin-bottom: 12px" align="right" alt="profile-gif" src="https://raw.githubusercontent.com/SmithyVL/SmithyVL/master/assets/profile.gif" />